HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/mng_content_with_auth_portlet/creating_items/wcm_dev_items_location.md

-# Specifying a Location for an Item
+# Specifying a location for an item

 When you create an item, you can specify the location of the item.